FedRAMP/docs/markdown/FRMR.ALL.combined.md

 **A secure _cloud service offering_ will monitor, log, and audit all important events, activity, and changes.**

 #### KSI-MLA-01

-_Applies to:_ Low, Moderate

 > Operate a Security Information and Event Management (SIEM) or similar system(s) for centralized, tamper-resistent logging of events, activities, and changes.

 #### KSI-MLA-02

-_Applies to:_ Low, Moderate

 > _Regularly_ review and audit logs.

 #### KSI-MLA-03

-_Applies to:_ Low, Moderate

-> Superseded by KSI-AFR-04 (VDR).
+> Rapidly detect and remediate or mitigate vulnerabilities.

 #### KSI-MLA-04

-_Applies to:_ Low, Moderate

-> Superseded by KSI-AFR-04 (VDR).
+> Perform authenticated vulnerability scanning on _information resources_.

 #### KSI-MLA-05

-_Applies to:_ Low, Moderate

 > Perform Infrastructure as Code and configuration evaluation and testing.

 #### KSI-MLA-06

-_Applies to:_ Low, Moderate

-> Superseded by KSI-AFR-04 (VDR).

-#### KSI-MLA-07

-_Applies to:_ Low, Moderate

-> Maintain a list of information resources and event types that will be monitored, logged, and audited, then do so..

-#### KSI-MLA-08

-_Applies to:_ Moderate

-> Use a least-privileged, role and attribute-based, and just-in-time access authorization model for access to log data based on organizationally defined data sensitivity..
+> Centrally track and prioritize the mitigation and/or remediation of identified vulnerabilities.

 ### KSI-PIY: Policy and Inventory

 **A secure _cloud service offering_ will have intentional, organized, universal guidance for how every _information resource_, including personnel, is secured.**

 #### KSI-PIY-01

-_Applies to:_ Low, Moderate

-> Use authoritative sources to automatically maintain real-time inventories of all information resources.
+> Have an up-to-date _information resource_ inventory or code defining all deployed assets, software, and services.

 #### KSI-PIY-02

-_Applies to:_ Low, Moderate

-> Document the security objectives and requirements for each information resource or set of information resources..
+> Have policies outlining the security objectives of all _information resources_.

 #### KSI-PIY-03

-_Applies to:_ Low, Moderate

 > Maintain a vulnerability disclosure program.

 #### KSI-PIY-04

-_Applies to:_ Low, Moderate

-> Monitor the effectiveness of building security and privacy considerations into the Software Development Lifecycle and aligning with CISA Secure By Design principles..
+> Build security considerations into the Software Development Lifecycle and align with CISA Secure By Design principles.

 #### KSI-PIY-05

-_Applies to:_ Low, Moderate

 > Document methods used to evaluate _information resource_ implementations.

 #### KSI-PIY-06

-_Applies to:_ Low, Moderate

-> Monitor the effectiveness of the organization’s investments in achieving security objectives..
+> Have a dedicated staff and budget for security with executive support, commensurate with the size, complexity, scope, and risk of the service offering.

 #### KSI-PIY-07

-_Applies to:_ Low, Moderate

 > Document risk management decisions for software supply chain security.

-#### KSI-PIY-08

-_Applies to:_ Low, Moderate

-> Regularly measure executive support for achieving the organization’s security objectives..

 ### KSI-RPL: Recovery Planning

 **A secure _cloud service offering_ will define, maintain, and test incident response plan(s) and recovery capabilities to ensure minimal service disruption and data loss during incidents and contingencies.**

 #### KSI-RPL-01

-_Applies to:_ Low, Moderate

 > Define Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO).

 #### KSI-RPL-02

-_Applies to:_ Low, Moderate

 > Develop and maintain a recovery plan that aligns with the defined recovery objectives.

 #### KSI-RPL-03

-_Applies to:_ Low, Moderate

 > Perform system backups aligned with recovery objectives.

 #### KSI-RPL-04

-_Applies to:_ Low, Moderate

 > _Regularly_ test the capability to recover from incidents and contingencies.

 ### KSI-SVC: Service Configuration